Hampshire House: Guests

-George Abott stayed at the Hampshire House during Broadway season.
-Some of the other guests included Lucille Ball, Ingrid Bergman, John Wayne, Greta Garbo,Peter Sellers, and Django Reinhardt, among others.
-Marilyn Monroe stayed at the Hampshire House for some time, with Joe DiMaggio.
+George Abbott stayed at Hampshire House during Broadway season.
+Other guests included Lucille Ball, Ingrid Bergman, John Wayne, Greta Garbo,Peter Sellers, and Django Reinhardt,.
+Marilyn Monroe stayed at Hampshire House for some time, with Joe DiMaggio.

-Frank Sinatra and Ava Gardner were seen staying together at the Hampshire House for the first time.
+Frank Sinatra and Ava Gardner were seen staying together at Hampshire House for the first time.
 The newspapers announced "Frank and Ava at the same hotel."
 Soon enough, Hampshire House was filled with reporters and paparazzi.

 Residents

-Jose Carreras, Plácido Domingo and Luciano Pavarotti all lived at the Hampshire House.
+Jose Carreras, Plácido Domingo, and Luciano Pavarotti all lived at Hampshire House.
 Carreras bought his apartment in 1955, Pavarotti in 1983, and Domingo in 1977.
+Sophia Loren has lived at Hampshire House.

-Boxer Barney Ross had an apartment at the Hampshire House to store items during the state of Israel's establishment.
+Boxer Barney Ross had an apartment at Hampshire House to store items during the state of Israel's establishment.
 Director William Wyler also lived at Hampshire House with his wife, Talli.
-Other residents include novelist Vladmir Nabokov, Art Garfunkel, Sonja Henie and other notable celebrities.
-Julien Arpels, an heir to the Van Cleef & Arpels fortune, had his residence at the Hampshire House and died in his apartment in 1964.
+Other residents include novelist Vladmir Nabokov, Art Garfunkel, Sonja Henie, and other notable celebrities.
+Julien Arpels, an heir to the Van Cleef & Arpels fortune, had his residence at Hampshire House and died in his apartment in 1964.